aharonium/opensiddur.org/posts/HTML/compilations/anthologies/personal-and-paraliturgical/hours-of-devotion-a-collection-of-tehinot-compiled-by-moritz-mayer-1866.html.md

 <html>
 <head></head>
 <body>
-Title: Hours of Devotion: a collection of teḥinot compiled by Rabbi Moritz Mayer  (1866)<br />
+Title: Hours of Devotion: A Book of Prayers & Meditations for the Use of the Daughters of Israel, an anthology of teḥinot compiled by Rabbi Moritz Mayer  (1866)<br />
 Primary contributor: aharon.varady<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=3692">http://opensiddur.org/?p=3692</a>
 <p />